vebaev/galaxy-NGS/README.md

 Galaxy Workbench for NGS Analysis
 =================================

-:whale: Galaxy Docker repository for NGS analysis (Galaxy flavour) - this is a base image containing QC, Pre-processing, Mapping and Transcriptomics tools
+:whale: Galaxy Docker repository for NGS analysis (Galaxy flavour) - this is a base image containing NGS tools for:

+  - QC
+  - Pre-processing
+  - Mapping
+  - SAM/BAM/BED manipulations
+  - Transcriptomics tools

+*Note*: For more tools see galaxy-NGSM repo which upgrades more tools on top of this base image.

 In folder ``/config`` file ``job_conf.xml`` is preconfigured for some tools to use multi-core resources - 16CPU (--ntasks=16).
+*Note*: File can be manually installed by user.

 Usage